Monday, October 22, 2018

 From Cahokia Mounds, Illinois.

 We present a sketch of another.
-It is all the more interesting since we found with it a magnificent collection of pottery, of more than a hundred pieces, at the base of the grand Cahokia Mound in the American Bottom in Madison County, Illinois.
+It is all the more interesting since we found with it a magnificent collection of more than a hundred pieces of pottery at the base of the grand Cahokia Mound in the American Bottom in Madison County, Illinois.

 From a Mound in Missouri.

 This is the largest artificial mound in the United States, and perhaps in the world, being one hundred feet tall and covering sixteen acres of ground with its base.
-It is the center of a group of seventy-two others that surrounds it, and this work will give a description.
+It is the center of a group of seventy-two others that surrounds it, and this work will describe it.
 They are situated on a level plain, miles from any natural elevation.
 For a complete description and survey of them.
 Monk's Mound."

 Monk's Mound with Notre Dame de Bon Secours atop it.